-Also known as the Dawin Beer Can Regatta, the Beer Can Regatta is an annual event held in Mindil Beach, Darwin, Northern Territory in Australia.
+Also known as the Darwin Beer Can Regatta, the Beer Can Regatta is an annual event held in Mindil Beach, Darwin, Northern Territory in Australia.
 This event is attended by tens of thousands of people witnessing the participating vessels which are made of — you guess it — beer and soda cans!
-The highlights of the most recent regatta is the appearance of Extravacans, a motor boat built with 30,000 cans!
+The highlights of the most recent regatta are the appearance of Extravacans, a motorboat built with 30,000 cans!

 Another boat race guaranteed to make you amused is the Pumpkin Paddling, where participants mount on carved giant pumpkins and row against each other.
 The Damariscotta Pumpkinfest & Regatta, held in the town of Damariscotta, Maine, celebrates the vegetable through several events such as pumpkin carving and the pumpkin regatta which draws the biggest crowd.